Hezbollah rains rockets on Israel after senior commander killed

 Lebanon front is ‘pressuring Israel’, Hezbollah chief Nasrallah saysLebanon front is ‘pressuring Israel’, ...

+The Israeli military confirmed on Wednesday it had killed Taleb Abdullah as well as three other Hezbollah fighters in the strike.

-The Israeli military confirmed that at least 90 rockets were fired from Lebanese territory as sirens sounded in dozens of communities across the north of the country.
-It said many were intercepted but several landed, causing fires.
+It also said at least 90 rockets were fired from Lebanese territory as sirens sounded in dozens of communities across the north of the country.
+The military said many were intercepted but several landed, causing fires.
 No casualties were reported.

 Aerial footage of Israeli warplanes attacking what the military said was the launch site of the rockets in southern Lebanon’s Yaroun was then shown.